kvebers/Born2BeRoot/README.md

 #### lsblk runs and lists aviable information about all aviable specific block devices (except RAM disks) ####

+## Install the things you will need for the project

 #### APT installation